Feynman Categories: Examples

-More precisely, to reconstruct the map $\phi$ we need to have (a) the graph $\gh(\phi)$, (b) the decomposition $\gh(\phi)=\amalg_{v \in V_Y} \gh_v(\phi)$ (notice the $\gh_v$ do not have to be connected), and (c) the isomorphism $\phi^F$ restricted to its image.
-The data (b) then is equivalent to the map $\phi_V$ which is the map sending all vertices in $\phi_v$ to $v$.
+\item[(c)] the isomorphism $\phi^F$ restricted to its image. \end{itemize} The data (b) then is equivalent to the map $\phi_V$, which is the map sending all vertices in $\phi_v$ to $v$.
 The map $i_{\phi}$ is just the restriction of $\hat i_{\gh(\phi)}$ to its elements which have 2 element orbits.
-If we only have (a) and (b), then the data fixes a map up to the isomorphism $\phi^F$ restricted onto its image which is the same as a morphism up to isomorphism on the target and source.
+If we only have (a) and (b), then the data fixes a map up to the isomorphism $\phi^F$ restricted onto its image, which is the same as a morphism up to isomorphism on the target and source.
 Fixing (a) only we do not even get a class up to isomorphism, since the morphism $\phi_V$ is unrecoverable.

+For a general graph morphism $\phi\colon X\to Y$, a ghost graph or even the full set of data (a)--(c) do not uniquely determine the source and target, as there is no way to recover $i_X$ or $i_Y$, but in the case of aggregates, we know that both these maps are isomorphisms.

-\item If $Y=\ast_v$ is a corolla, then the situation is slightly better.
+\item If the target $Y=\ast_v$ is just one corolla, then the situation is slightly better.
 Namely there is only one associated graph and this is just the underlying graph $\gh(\phi)=\gh_{v}(\phi)$.
 So that although on all of $\Agg$ morphisms are not determined just by their underlying graph, up to isomorphism this is possible for the comma category $(\Agg\downarrow \Crl)$.
 This fact has the potential to cause confusion and it is the basic reason why, in many descriptions of operad like structures, graphs arise as objects rather than morphisms.

 \end{enumerate}